cloudlinux/user-docs-solo-cloudlinux/docs/introduction/README.md

 We provide trial licenses for 30 days.
 You can get your trial key in two ways:

-1. On CloudLinux OS Solo main page, see [CloudLinux OS Solo](https://lp.cloudlinux.com/cloudlinux-os-solo).
+1. On the CloudLinux OS Solo main page, see [CloudLinux OS Solo](https://lp.cloudlinux.com/cloudlinux-os-solo).
-2. In CloudLinux Manager plugin, see [getting trial key](/manager/#activation) section.
+2. In the CloudLinux Manager plugin, see the [Getting trial key](/manager/#activation) section.

 The trial key must be entered during installation.